purugupta99/flipbook-compiler/README.md

 There are 4 major modules in this project - lexerGenerator, parserGenerator, pdfMaker and astNode.
 - **lexerGenerator** defines the tokens and converts a sequence of characters into sequence of tokens
 - **parserGenerator** defines the production rules recognised by the compiler for the syntax analysis phase
-- **pdfMaker** defines the class which contains the functions to generate the pdf from images
+- **pdfMaker** defines the class which contains the functions to generate the pdf and gif from images
 - **astNode** contains the definitions for all the node classes

 **run.py** is the main engine which connects all the above mentioned components to generate the pdf flipbook.